How to Use Metaphors + Similes in Rap [With Examples]

 When Should You Use Direct Statements Instead of Figurative Language?

+“My mom worked three jobs so I could eat” does not need a metaphor.
 The truth itself is the image.
-Adding “like a machine” or “she was a warrior” would dilute the impact because it would put the focus on the comparison instead of the real story.
+Adding “like a machine” would dilute the impact by putting the focus on the comparison instead of the real story.

 Frequently Asked Questions